 If you have been injured due to the negligence or carelessness of another person, now is the time to consult an attorney.
 There is no cost or obligation to discuss your case and answer your questions so you may make an informed decision as to whether your need legal representation.

 I represent individuals throughout Arizona.
 Claims may usually be brought in the County where the Defendant is located or where the injury or accident occurred.
-Even if you live outside Arizona you may retain an attorney and bring your claim in Arizona.
+Even if you live outside Arizona, but were injured by an Arizona resident or company, you may retain an attorney and bring your claim in Arizona.

-Only a small percentage of Arizona attorneys have achieved the distinction of being certified specialists in Injury and Wrongful Death Litigation, certified by the State Bar of Arizona Board of Legal Specialization.
+Only a small percentage of Arizona attorneys achieve the distinction of being certified specialists in Injury and Wrongful Death Litigation, certified by the State Bar of Arizona Board of Legal Specialization.
 I have been a certified specialist since 1998 and have practiced exclusively in this area since 1982.
 Becoming a certified specialist requires substantial practice in personal injury litigation over a period of years, substantial experience in jury trials, recommendations and evaluations by other attorneys, and successfully passing a comprehensive exam.
 To maintain certification requires successfully re-certifying every five years, demonstrating continued experience in litigation and trials and positive peer evaluations.
-I have successfully re-certified in 2003 and 2008.
+I have successfully re-certified in 2003, 2008 and 2013.
 Retaining a certified specialist gives you a definite advantage in experience.

 You are entitled to recover your damages from any person or business who was at fault in causing your injury or damages.
 Fault means that the person was negligent or careless.
 That is, they failed to use reasonable care and as a result you were injured.
 There are many types of negligence claims.
 If you were injured: